anbox-cloud/discourse-docs/ref/appliance-command-reference/cluster.md

 The `cluster` command allows management of manage cluster members for the Anbox Cloud Appliance.
-Using this command, you can join additional nodes to an existing installation or to remove existing nodes.
+Using this command, you can join additional nodes to an existing installation or to remove existing nodes from a cluster.

  See [How to join a machine to the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/29054) for more information.